RootBank/qlink-pdi-client/README.md

 ### Explanation

-- **QlinkClient Configuration**: Initializes the connection using `QlinkClient` with environment-based configuration and transaction details.
+- **QLinkClient Configuration**: Initializes the connection using `QLinkClient` with environment-based configuration and transaction details.
 - **Deduction Creation**: Creates both single and bulk deductions using `PayrollDeductionFactory` and sends them with `save`.
 - **Error Handling**: Wrap calls in try/catch blocks to handle custom `QLinkError` or unexpected errors.